The Rifle Brigade

-The following were buried at Floriana Cemetery in 1862:
+Burials at Floriana Cemetery in 1862:

 16 Nov 1905 On 8 Nov 1905, The 4th/Rifle Brigade embarked at Southampton from Chatham on the Assaye.
 It disembarked at Malta on 16 November.
 The men were at Pembroke Barracks, Mellieha Barracks, and Ghajn Tuffieha, but then moved to Floriana Barracks and Fort Manoel.